Chipper Jones: Post-baseball

 In February 2013, the Atlanta Braves announced that they would induct Jones into the Braves Hall of Fame and retire his number, 10.
 Jones's Braves Hall of Fame induction ceremony took place on June 28 during a luncheon at the Atlanta Marriott Marquis and featured speeches from former Braves players, including Hank Aaron.
 Jones's number retirement ceremony also took place on June 28 prior to the Braves' game against the Arizona Diamondbacks.
 Jones, who approached the podium as his former walk-up song ("Crazy Train" by Ozzy Osbourne) played in the background, was joined onstage by former Braves owner Ted Turner, Braves president John Schuerholz, former Braves player Dale Murphy, then-current Braves player Dan Uggla, and former Braves manager Bobby Cox, as well as his parents and children.
 During his speech, Jones also recognized former Braves teammates Martín Prado, Randall Delgado, and Eric Hinske, who were all traded to or signed by the Diamondbacks during that offseason.
 His number 10 is the 11th number retired by the Braves franchise.
 Jones's number 10 jersey was also retired by the Durham Bulls on August 20.

 During a 2014 winter storm, Jones rescued former teammate Freddie Freeman.
 Freeman was stuck in a traffic jam for hours.
 Jones came to the rescue on his ATV, and pulled Freeman out of the jam.
 At the start of the new year in 2016, the Atlanta Braves announced a "Chipper Rescues Freddie" bobblehead night for the upcoming season to honor the rescue.

 Jones returned to the Braves as an adviser for the 2016 season.

 Jones was announced as one of the four (alongside Jim Thome, Vladimir Guerrero, and Trevor Hoffman) inducted into the National Baseball Hall of Fame on January 24, 2018.
 He was the second first-overall draft pick to be elected to the Hall of Fame, after Ken Griffey Jr.

 On March 1, 2020, Jones was hired by ESPN to be a color analyst on Wednesday Night Baseball broadcasts.
 Jones left ESPN in the off-season after Jon Sciambi, his primary broadcast partner, joined the Marquee Sports Network as the play-by-play announcer for its Chicago Cubs telecasts.

 In February 2021, the Braves hired Jones as a part-time hitting consultant.
 For his role with the team, Jones received his second World Series championship ring when the Braves won the 2021 World Series.

-The 2025 Major League Baseball All-Star Game was dedicated to Jones, Andres Gallaraga and Andruw Jones on the occasion of the 25th anniversary of the 2000 Major League Baseball All-Star Game.
+The 2025 Major League Baseball All-Star Game was dedicated to Jones, Andres Galarraga, and Andruw Jones on the occasion of the 25th anniversary of the 2000 Major League Baseball All-Star Game.
 All three threw out the ceremonial first pitches to conclude the player introduction ceremonies.